emgreen1/BubbleSort/README.md

 # BubbleSort in C
-Implementation of BubbleSort Algorithm in C, Java, and Python
+Implementation of BubbleSort Algorithm in C

-This is just a simple implementation of a classic Bubble Sort sorting algorithm in three widely used languages.

 #### This version generates a random integer array and prints each pass within the bubbleSort algorithm to make the steps it took exceedingly clear.
 Using it consists of pulling the repo and entering the C directory.
 There you will find a Makefile that already sets everything up, so all you need to do is the following: